 The new website www.EcoDogsAndCats.com is another fantastic place for vegans to visit, where they can find all their favorite foods, supplements, treats, toys, grooming supplies, and other essentials for their vegan canine or feline companion.
 The site’s owner, Delta Farrington, is a caregiver to both a dog and a cat who have been eating a plant-based diet for seven and ten years, respectively.

-And finally, for a really simple summary of how to feed a plant-based diet to your dog, check out this refrigerator reference chart from Kelly Witwicki Faddegon, which offers a very uncomplicated breakdown of how to compose a healthy vegan meal for a dog.
+This YouTube video from Eat Move Rest is a helpful guide for creating healthy homemade vegan dog food, informed by multiple other YouTube videos.
+And for a really simple summary of how to feed a plant-based diet to your dog, check out this refrigerator reference chart from Kelly Witwicki Faddegon, which offers a very uncomplicated breakdown of how to compose a healthy vegan meal for a dog.
 Kelly put the chart together from the information in this wonderful blog post.
 Please be aware that some supplementation is also necessary.
 See our guide to feeding vegan dogs.